Last Updated on

 Vaginal odour and smelly discharge can be treated and prevented in the following ways:

 1. Stay Clean and Dry

 While pregnant, you should ensure that your vagina stays clean and dry.
 Shower more frequently and clean the vagina with lukewarm water.
-You can also use a mild soap or a feminine hygiene wash if it is prescribed by a doctor.
-Also keep the pubic hair short and neat.
+You can also use a mild soap or a feminine hygiene wash if prescribed by a doctor.
+Also, keep the pubic hair short and neat.

 2. Avoid Using Cosmetics

 Avoid using cosmetics like scented feminine sprays, vaginal wipes, etc. Also avoid using any products like soaps that are harsh on the skin and can strip away the natural bacteria living in the vagina, making it vulnerable to infections.

 Ditch the synthetic underwear and opt for cotton ones instead.
 Wearing soft cotton underwear will allow the skin down there to breathe well and absorb the excess sweat.